pranamyajainn/MachineLearningLab/README.md

 # MachineLearningLab

-Questions
-CO Mapping
-	•
+Q1.
 Write a program to implement Linear Regression Algorithm using the dataset boston housing price prediction And perform the following operations on dataset
 1. Import dataset
 2. Display first 5 rows
 3. Check the number of samples of each class in species